 How often should I rotate WireGuard keys?

 Every 3–6 months is a good rule of thumb.
 Rotate when you reset your PIA credentials or add/remove devices.
-Does total av have a vpn everything you need to know 2026
+How to use urban vpn extension on your browser seamlessly and effectively for VPNs

 What should I do if my VPN connection drops after sleep?